Permission for a Mezzanine Floor

 Australian Standards Applying to a mezzanine floor.

-There are many compulsory Australian Standards to be considered.
+Australian Standards must be taken into consideration.
 Six of these will apply to the actual engineered structure.
-Your mezzanine must be designed to comply with the principles of structural mechanics, to carry loadings specified in the National Code of Australia.
-These are: -
+The mezzanine must be designed to carry loadings in accordance with the principles of structural mechanics as outlined in the National Codes.
+These are: –

 · AS/NZS 1170.0,